• Skip to main content

 I was able to kerf cut the very first time I tried it.
 So I'm pretty sure you'll be able to as well.
 Kerf cutting will let you bend wood, even a 2x4 into a circle.
 This is the method you need if you're trying to make an arch, a slight curve or even a 90 degree angle from one continuous piece of wood.

 I find manual labour soothing.
-Measuring stuff, concentrating, contemplating the design of something.
-Hitting things really, really hard with a hammer.
+Measuring stuff, concentrating, contemplating a design.
+Hitting things really hard with a hammer.
 All very soothing.

-One of the things I focused my attention on was weaving a sort of round basket out of bamboo to cover up my garbage can and huge green bin.
-This house has no hiding spots.
-Nowhere to put things like garbage cans, snow blowers or bodies so that they're out of view.
+One of the projects I focused on years ago was a woven round bamboo basket to cover my garbage can and giant green bin.
+This house has no hiding spots-nowhere to stash garbage cans, snow blowers, or empties.

-I was able to bend that piece of wood to 90 degrees by using a technique called kerf cutting.
+I did it using a technique called kerf cutting.
 And here's how you do it ...

 Would you like to save this stuff?